 By differentiating the Animal-Mental from the Person-Cultural planes, another crucial point is made, which is that the concept of behavior and its territory are different for these two dimensions of existence.
-Even the concept of science, the philosophy that informs it, and the appropriate epistemological frame is much discussed and debated when the move is made from the animal into the human, such that many scholars have argued that we need to differentiate natural science from the human sciences (see, e.g., Lamiell, 2017).
+Even the concept of science, the philosophy that informs it, and the appropriate epistemological frame are much discussed and debated when the move is made from the animal into the human, such that many scholars have argued that we need to differentiate natural science from the human sciences (see, e.g., Lamiell 2017).
 This is a complicated issue worthy of much detailed analysis and careful critical reflection.
-The current work is grounded in a general conception of science in a traditional naturalistic framework; however, as will become clear, there are excellent reasons for why human science (see Henriques, 2011 for a discussion of some of the complications).
+The current work is grounded in a general conception of science in a traditional naturalistic framework; however, as will become clear, there are excellent reasons for why human science should be characterized and approached in a fundamentally different way than nonhuman science (see Henriques 2011 for a discussion of some of the complications).

 Our primary emphasis here is on developing conceptual clarity regarding the meaning of behavior in general and then placing that broad meaning in the context of a basic, comparative animal psychology, grounded in a natural science epistemology.
 As such, we will only briefly address the problem of defining and mapping human behavior, human phenomenology, and human science and how they relate to human values.
-The different dimensions of existence highlighted by the ToK System strongly suggests that it behooves scholars to separate out these issues.
-We contend that the ToK System and its extension into the Periodic Table of Behavior can advance a resolution in the form of a "mental behaviorism" (see Henriques, 2011).
+The different dimensions of existence highlighted by the ToK System strongly suggest that it behooves scholars to separate out these issues.
+We contend that the ToK System and its extension into the Periodic Table of Behavior can advance a resolution in the form of a "mental behaviorism" (see Henriques 2011).
 Such a resolution sets the stage for scholars to be in a better position to subsequently address the complicated epistemological, conceptual, and moral issues that emerge when the focus moves into the Person-Culture plane and the nature of the human sciences.